PigwidgeonDeluxe/JIRA_Notes_Generator/README.md

 3. The webapp should start on localhost port 8081 (localhost:8081).
 A different address can be specified by editing server.js.
 The webapp is default tailored for a custom JIRA so custom fields may differ from other JIRAs.

 ## Built With
 This webapp uses Tabulator for the table.
 Tabulator can be found here: http://olifolkerd.github.io/tabulator/ and currently is used with an MIT License.
-A copy of Tabulator is included in this Github.
+A copy of Tabulator and its License is included in a zip folder in this Github.

 ## License
 This project is licensed under the MIT license.
 Refer to LICENSE.md for details.